probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

-# Contributing via Pull Request
+# Creating a Pull Request

 All code contributions to ProbNum should be made via pull requests (PR) to the [master branch](https://github.com/probabilistic-numerics/probnum/tree/master) on GitHub.